zitadel/zitadel/site/docs/start/00-quick-start.en.md

 ### Use ZITADEL.ch

 To register your free [organisation](administrate#Organisations), visit this link [register organisation](https://accounts.zitadel.ch/register/org).
-After accepting the TOS and filling out all the required fields you will receive a email with further instructions.
+After accepting the TOS and filling out all the required fields you will receive an email with further instructions.

 <div class="zitadel-gallery" itemscope itemtype="http://schema.org/ImageGallery">
     <figure itemprop="associatedMedia" itemscope itemtype="http://schema.org/ImageObject">